TiyasAria/Interaction_rule-ECAH/README.md

 - If the customer sends a message containing their complaint when ordering or delivering the package, such as cases Exchanged product, broken parcel/item, customer ordered the wrong item and asked for an exchange, customer wants to cancel the order, etc.).
 Please respond according to the knowledge base, if customer still dont agree and angry -> handover to the agent so that the problem can be handled immediately.

 - If customer send a message that is not in the knowledge base, -> please handover to an agent.

+- If the customer sends only an image without any text or explanation, do the following:
+   - Confirm receipt of the image.
+   - Politely ask the customer what they would like help with regarding the image.
+   - Once the customer responds with a clarification, assist according to the context and need provided.